 Real-world business experience.

-Periodically, as a support to our innovation school members, we partner with a local business for a takeover day.
+Periodically, as a support to our entrepreneur members, we partner with local businesses for a takeover day.
 First, students receive training from the business owner.
 Furthermore, the students come in during off-hours/slow hours for the business and run the business.
-Lastly, all profits are donated to innovation programs for the school.
+Lastly, all profits are donated to innovation programs for young entrepreneurs.

-Program opportunities are organized on a case by case situation for innovation schools.
+Program opportunities are organized on a case by case situation for innovation members.